Sabeehq11/Fighter-Fantasy/docs/SEASON_STABLE_IDEA.md

 ## Data/Tech Notes (Non-binding)
 - Mode name (if implemented): `stable_roto` (to be confirmed)
-- Could reuse existing `fantasy.leagues` and `fantasy.teams` with minimal additions
+- Could reuse `fantasy.leagues` and `fantasy.entries` with season constructs and minimal additions
-- Aggregation: season leaderboard sums team totals across season window; same event lock rules apply
+- Aggregation: season leaderboard sums entry totals across season window; same lock rules apply
 - No immediate schema change required for the idea; details to be finalized if prioritized

 ## Open Questions